aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

         6:         return a()
         7:     try:
     --> 8:         a()
-        9:     except Exception as e:
+        9:     except RecursionError as e:

             a: <function a> from test_Generic